 The museum building is an eye-catching structure that completely ignores its urban context.
-Throughout his career, Frank Lloyd Wright’s designs had been inspired by nature and this buildings was no exception.
+Throughout his career, Frank Lloyd Wright’s designs had been inspired by nature, and this building was no exception.
 The organic spiral shape is said to embody the natural shapes found in Central Park across the street.
-Due to its unconventional shape the soft white colored building stands out and even in a landmark-filled city like New York, it continues to attract the attention of passersby.
+Due to its unconventional shape, the soft white colored building stands out and even in a landmark-filled city like New York, it continues to attract the attention of passersby.

 Art & Architecture

 Some see the museum as one of the less successful architectural realizations of Frank Lloyd Wright.
 The main criticism was that the shape of the building did not suit its purpose.
 Due to its organic shape, visitors walk through a part of the museum in an upward (or downward) spiral, which means the artwork is always viewed from an angle.
 The walls are also relatively low for a museum, which prevents some paintings from being properly displayed.
 Wright’s own comment on this was that the paintings had to be cut in half!.

 The 1992 expansion partially solved this problem, since visitors can now leave the ramp on each floor and visit a room in the new building, where the floors are level.

 The Solomon R. Guggenheim Museum houses some fine collections of world-famous painters like Picasso, Chagall, Kandinsky, and many other modern artists.
 The major part of the collection consists of paintings, but sculptures and photos are also on display in the museum.